Downloading Kung FuWhy You Can't Read Your Way to Understanding

 So what is practice actually doing?
 This is where the case stops being philosophical and starts being biological.

 A programmer who has written a thousand functions does not think about what a variable is.
 She does not think about loop syntax.
 Those things have become automatic.
 Her brain has compressed the individual components into single, retrievable patterns.
-George Miller called this “chunking.”
-Where the novice sees a dozen separate pieces, the expert sees one familiar shape.
+George Miller called this “chunking”: where the novice sees a dozen separate pieces, the expert sees one familiar shape.3

 This is not just an argument from first principles.
-The psychologist John Hayes analysed 500 notable musical compositions by 76 composers and found that virtually none were produced before the composer’s tenth year of serious work.4 Even Mozart.
-Hayes called it the “ten years of silence”: a decade of building the chunks before the creative work that mattered became possible.
+The psychologist John Hayes analysed 500 notable musical compositions by 76 composers and found that virtually none were produced before the composer’s tenth year of serious work, Mozart included.5 Hayes called it the “ten years of silence”: a decade of building the chunks before the creative work that mattered became possible.

 The Evidence

-I’ve been making claims about how expertise works.
+I have been making claims about how expertise works.
 Let me back them up with something more durable than argumentation.

 The psychologist Anders Ericsson spent his career studying expert performance.
 Not by surveying experts about what they thought made them good, but by putting experts and novices side by side in controlled settings and measuring the differences.

-What Ericsson found is that the kind of thinking I’ve been describing, the higher-order reasoning that separates experts from amateurs, is built through what he called “deliberate practice.”
+What Ericsson found is that the kind of thinking I have been describing, the higher-order reasoning that separates experts from amateurs, is built through what he called “deliberate practice.”
 The definition is specific and worth unpacking, because each part of it is a test that reading and discussion fail.
 Deliberate practice must be targeted at identified weaknesses, not vague exploration.
 It must be at the edge of your current ability, in the zone where failure is likely.
 And it must involve immediate, objective feedback that tells you exactly what you did wrong.

 But the clearest illustration of what higher-order thinking looks like, and why reading cannot build it, comes from a different line of research.